Jayantnath-ai/dharma-payments/viveka-gate/JAYS_README.md

 > The honest number is 44 percent, and it is higher than the fake number I could have
 > shown you.
 The 17 percent version was cheap because it was unsafe.

----
+\---

 ## If asked who built it

-I architected it and directed the build.
-Claude wrote the implementation.
+Architected and directed by Jayant Nath.
+Implementation written by Claude in a

+session where every version was attacked before it was accepted.

-Three contributions were yours and you should be able to name them cold.
+Three impactful contributions were -

 Pricing the cost of inaction, which is the load bearing idea in the whole system and the thing no shipping guardrail does.

 Shadow mode as the calibration bootstrap.

 And refusing to publish the 65 percent friction reduction until it had been attacked, which is what revealed the number was borrowed against a vulnerability.

-The obligation that creates: be able to explain any file in the repo without notes.
-Not write it from scratch, explain it.
-Spend an evening with gate.py and trust.py until the inverse horizon rule, the backward Monte Carlo, and the three part identity binding are yours to defend under questioning.